 US

-In our tests, PIA worked with BBC iPlayer on its London streaming server.
+PIA only works with BBC iPlayer on its UK Streaming Optimized server.

-Thanks to its large VPN server network, it’s even begun to outperform more established streaming VPNs.
+That said, we were able to access more niche platforms due to PIA’s large server network.
 For instance, it’s our top choice for watching Champions League games for cheap from tabii in Turkey and for watching blackout NHL games.

 PIA’s Streaming Performance Compared to Other Top VPNs